pine-vm/pine/explore/internal-analysis/2026-09-20-elm-syntax-interpreter-prepared-case-dispatch-implementation-log.md

 - `ElmSyntaxInterpreter.Prepared` now offers a source-compatible constructor overload from `IReadOnlyDictionary<DeclQualifiedName, ElmSyntaxAbstract.Declaration>`, but the `Declarations` property intentionally stays on the new prepared type, so full property-type/binary compatibility is not achievable.
 - `PreparedExpression.ValueLiteral` now stores `PineValueInProcess` created once during preparation via `CreateFullyRepresented`, and the prepared JSON boundary serializes only the underlying `PineValue` while rebuilding derived runtime metadata (`_integer`, top-level `_list`, etc.) on load.
 - `TryPrepareConstantPatternValue` now recursively emits one exact `PineValue` for binding-free tuple/list/named/uncons patterns when every nested sub-pattern is itself exact, but it still rejects vars, nested `_`, aliases, and record patterns so any case arm that binds or destructures through shape-only matching stays on the general pattern path.
+- Interpreter runtime scopes now use `LocalBindingEnvironment`, a linked `IReadOnlyDictionary` where each layer stores only newly introduced names plus a parent pointer.
+Lookup stays newest-first to preserve shadowing; enumeration/count collapse shadowed names so closure/environment equality and external callers still observe a flat visible map.
+- `ApplicationContext` keeps its public constructor from `IReadOnlyDictionary<string, PineValueInProcess>` for source compatibility, but internally wraps bindings in `LocalBindingEnvironment`.
+Flat external dictionaries become one immutable child of the reusable empty root; interpreter-created scopes use linked child layers directly.
+- Lambdas now capture `currentEnv.LocalBindingEnvironment.Snapshot()`, which structurally shares immutable parents and copies only mutable local layers.
+Let-bound recursive function closures intentionally capture the live mutable let layer, so mutual recursion and forward references still see later sibling population without copying parent bindings.
+- Case arms with bindings add only one immutable child layer over the matched environment; constant/discard/no-binding matches reuse the existing environment.
+Function invocation similarly binds parameters into one child layer over the captured closure environment (or over the empty root for direct top-level calls) instead of cloning all captured bindings.

 ## Validation